-- American Rescue Plan – The American Rescue Plan is the third coronavirus relief plan that expanded unemployment and provided retroactive tax relief.
-The new American Rescue Plan provides a $300 federal boost to weekly jobless payments and extended two key pandemic unemployment benefits programs through September 6, 2021.
+- American Rescue Plan – The American Rescue Plan was the third coronavirus relief plan that expanded unemployment and provided retroactive tax relief.
+The new American Rescue Plan provided a $300 federal boost to weekly jobless payments and extended two key pandemic unemployment benefits programs through September 6, 2021.

 If you are receiving unemployment checks, you may be wondering “what are the tax implications of receiving unemployment?”
 Here’s what you need to know:

 Typically, unemployment income is taxable and should be included in your income for the year, especially if you have any other income.
 Some states also count unemployment benefits as taxable income.

 However, under the American Rescue Plan, the first $10,200 of federal unemployment income was tax-free for households with income less than $150,000.
 This provision would be retroactive ONLY for tax year 2020 (the taxes you likely filed in 2021).The bill also extended the Pandemic Unemployment Assistance (PUA), which expanded unemployment to self-employed, freelancers, and side giggers.